 - Chair of Council

 In the mid 1970s the Council of King’s Inns was established.
 Four main constituencies now make up Council which comprises 43 members.
-Membership is balanced between Judicial Benchers, Bar Benchers, the Professional Body Panel (currently the Bar Council) and the Practising Bar Panel.
+Membership is balanced between Judicial Benchers, Bar Benchers, the Professional Body Panel (currently the Bar of Ireland) and the Practising Bar Panel.

 More information about Council and current members can be found here.